SEO

 Better: Pick ONE style and stick with it for all headers of the same level

-Manually formatting headlines is tedious and error-prone.
-Use these free tools to instantly convert text to proper title case or sentence case:
+Formatting headlines by hand gets old fast, and it's easy to slip up.
+These free tools convert text to proper title case or sentence case instantly:

 Title Case Converter

-Automatically capitalizes headlines following AP, APA, or Chicago style
+Capitalizes headlines following AP, APA, or Chicago style rules automatically

 Try Tool →